taufiq-ai/slm-python-buddy/README.md

 An offline Python coding assistant that runs on your phone.
 Fine-tune small language models (like Qwen2.5-Coder-1.5B) and deploy them as lightweight GGUF files for mobile devices.

-*Note: This project is reusable across different domains and supports most HuggingFace models.*

 ## What it does

 - **Fine-tune** small language models on Python instruction datasets using LoRA